VincenzoLipardi/MCTS-QAS/README.md

-This is the Github repository hosting code and experiments of the article: ...
+This is the Github repository hosting code and experiments of the article: "Quantum Circuit Design through Monte Carlo Tree Search".

 # Environment setup
-All the file are written in python and the libraries needed to successfully run the code are listed in the requirements.txt.
+All the scripts are written in python.
+In order to run these scripts follow the steps below:
+- clone the repository
+- setup a conda environment (or virtual environment)
+- install the requirements with the following command: pip install -r requirements.txt

 # Tutorial
-A tutorial into the library is provided in the Jupyter Notebook file "tutorial.ipynb" .
+In the Jupyter Notebook file "tutorial.ipynb" you can find a guided tutorial into the main functionality of the repository.

 # Monte Carlo Tree Search for Quantum Circuit Design
 In this project we have further investigated the role of Monte Carlo Tree Search within the domain of quantum architecture search.
-We have carried out experiments for finding the ground state energy in quantum chemistry problems (VQE), for solving systems of linear equations (VQLS) and for the general problem of oracle approximation.
+We have carried out experiments for finding the ground state energy in quantum chemistry problems (VQE), for solving systems of linear equations (VQLS), for the general problem of oracle approximation.

 ## All-in-one MCTS
 Despite the previous work we used MCTS to find both the topology the parametrized quantum circuits